 MA NAGEMENT OF SHOCK: RAPID INITIAL ASSESSMENT 1.
 Rapid initial assessment should be carried out on all women of childbearing age who present with a problem.
 2. A woman who suffers shock as a result of an obstetric emergency may have a fast, weak pulse.
 3. A woman who has an unruptured ectopic pregnancy usually presents with collapse and weakness.
 4. A pregnant woman who has severe anaemia typically presents with difficulty in breathing and wheezing.
-BL EEDING DURING PREGNANCY AND LABOUR 5.
+BLI EEDING DURING PREGNANCY AND LABOUR 5.
 Management of inevitable abortion when the pregnancy is greater than 16 weeks usually involves administration of ergometrine or misoprostol.
 6. Manual vacuum aspiration (MVA) is an effective method for treatment of incomplete abortion if the uterine size is not greater than eight weeks.
 7. Assessment of a woman who presents with vaginal bleeding after 22 weeks of pregnancy should be limited to abdominal examination.
-BL EEDING AFTER CHILDBIRTH 8.
+BLI EEDING AFTER CHILDBIRTH 8.
 Postpartum haemorrhage is defined as sudden bleeding after childbirth.
 9. If bleeding is heavy in the case of abruptio placentae and the cervix is fully dilated, delivery should be assisted by vacuum extraction.
 10. Continuous slow bleeding or sudden bleeding after childbirth requires early and aggressive intervention.
 11. Absent foetal movements and foetal heart sounds, together with intra-abdominal and/or vaginal bleeding and severe abdominal pain, suggest ruptured uterus.
 MA NAGEMENT OF THIRD STAGE OF LABOUR 12.
 Active management of the third stage of labour should be practised only on women who have a history of postpartum haemorrhage.
 13. If a retained placenta is undelivered after 30 minutes of oxytocin administration and controlled cord traction and the uterus is contracted, controlled cord traction and fundal pressure should be attempted.
 14. If the cervix is dilated in the case of delayed (secondary) postpartum haemorrhage, dilatation and curettage should be performed to evacuate the uterus.
-ADACHES, BLURRED VISION, CONVULSIONS, LOSS OF CONSCIOUSNESS OR ELEVATED BLOOD PRESSURE 15.
+ADACHES, BLURRED VISION, CONVULSIONS, LOSS OF CONSCIOUSNESS (EVATED BLOOD PRESSURE OR 15.
 Hypertension in pregnancy can be associated with protein in the urine.
 16. The presenting signs and symptoms of eclampsia include convulsions, diastolic blood pressure of 90mm Hg or more after 20 weeks gestation and proteinuria of 2+ or more.
 17. A pregnant woman who is convulsing should be protected from injury by moving objects away from her.
 18. The management of mild pre-eclampsia should include sedatives and tranquillisers.
-19. The drug of choice for preventing and treating convulsions in severe pre-eclampsia and eclampsia is diazepam. РА RTOGRAPH 20.
-Cervical dilatation plotted to the right of the alert line on the partograph indicates unsatisfactory progress of labour.
+19. The drug of choice for preventing and treating convulsions in severe pre-eclampsia and eclampsia is diazepam.